What are estimated tax payments?

 Underpayment of Estimated Tax by Individuals and Fiduciaries, and its

 *Note: The comparison to your prior year Wisconsin tax liability does not apply if you did not file a Wisconsin return for the prior year.

 Can I verify estimated tax payments for individuals and corporations?

 Yes, an online service is available at

 revenue.wi.gov/Pages/apps/taxpaymentinquiry.aspx.
 This service allows individuals, corporations, partnerships, and practitioners to verify estimated tax payments when completing a tax return.
 It will only display available payment amounts, so that the correct payment total can be entered on the return.

-In addition, credit carry forwards, extension payments, W-200 payments (pre-payments of tax), and WT-11 payments (nonresident entertainer deposits) may be verified to determine if they are available to be claimed on a return that has yet to be processed by the department.
+In addition, credit carry forwards, extension payments, and W-200 payments (pre-payments of tax), may be verified to determine if they are available to be claimed on a return that has yet to be processed by the department.